 I get it.
 I really do.
 As a solo female, it’s much more likely that I am putting myself in danger by hitchhiking/ picking up a hitchhiker.
-My travel experience and knowledge probably isn’t going to be much use vs a 6 foot stranger, if they feel the need to over power me.
-However, outside of the Europe, the ‘attitude’ towards hitchhiking seems to be a lots less negative.
-As a result, I find it to be much more common, and in turn, ‘safer’ feeling.
+My travel experience and knowledge probably isn’t going to be much use vs a 6 foot stranger if they feel the need to over power me.
+However, outside of the Europe, the attitude towards hitchhiking seems to be a lots less negative.
+As a result, I find it to be much more common and ,in turn, ‘safer’ feeling.

-With that in mind, at the start of our road trip around North Argentina, we verbally agreed to embrace new experiences and pick up hitchhikers we spotted around our 1200 km trip.
+With that in mind, at the start of our road trip around North Argentina, we verbally agreed to embrace new experiences and pick up hitchhikers we spotted during our 1200 km trip.
 Despite travelling on a very low budget, we encountered many long term travellers, all of whom were not privy to the luxury of hiring a car the same way that we were.
 As a duo, it felt like a good (and safer) time to try dishing out some good will and positive vibes.
 We’d anticipated meeting some cool characters, but we hadn’t expected it to bring us some of the most memorable moments of our trip …

 Our first hitchhiker was an Argentinian man we met whilst stopping at a view point in the mountains between Cachi and Salta.
-At the viewpoint, were a couple of ‘shacks’, with locals selling souvenirs; llama meat, knives, cheeses, pictures, the usual.
+At the viewpoint were a couple of ‘shacks’ with locals selling souvenirs; llama meat, knives, cheeses, pictures, the usual.
 There was nothing for miles.
 No towns, no service stops, just nature.
 We’d asked one of the stall holders for hot water for matte (you can’t travel with an Argentinian without having to make up multiple cups of the traditional drink en route).
-The man had offered us the hot water, and goods from his stall, in exchange for a lift to the city.
+The man had offered us the hot water (and goods from his stall) in exchange for a lift to the city.
 We accepted.

 We left our new mountain friends refreshed and excited about our new encounters.
 Our new willingness to keep an open mind about helping a stranger, provided us with one of the best moments of our trip.
-We couldn’t have paid a tour for our new friendship, and no book could have taken us through the same experience of someone else’s lives or culture.
+We couldn’t have paid a tour for our new friendship and no book could have taken us through the same experience of someone else’s lives or culture.

 Our time with Michael was so wonderful, that we picked up two more sets of hitchhikers on our short trip, leaving us with even more wonderful stories and memories.
-I can’t stress safety enough, but similarly, I can’t help encouraging you to take a chance and supporting your fellow traveller.
+I can’t stress safety enough, but similarly, I can’t help encouraging you to take a chance and support your fellow traveller.

 Have you experienced any positive/negative moments whilst hitchhiking/picking up hitchhikers?
 Do you think that it’s safer to do this in some places than others?
 I’d love to hear thoughts?